gerardbm/sigma-theme/README.md

   sidebar_bottom: true
 ```

-### Content zones
+### Advertisements zones: content

-You can also display zones in the top or the bottom of your content.
+You can also display zones for advertisements in the top or the bottom of your content.

 Create the files `zone-top.html` and `zone-bottom.html` into your `_includes` folder and paste there your ads code.
 Then enable or disable them with these options in the post or page front matter: